arbales/rambler/README.md

 # Rambler, the next generation
 It's in Node and a saner front-end now.
+See Rambler1 at http://rambler.pris.ma or http://github.com/arbales/rambler.
+Awful.

 # Development
 You need **NPM**, Ruby 1.9.2 + Bundler.
 Prolly put CoffeeScript in your globals? `npm install coffee-script -g`